bendytree/Objective-C-RegEx-Categories/docs.md

 # Macros and Aliases

-RegexDummy creates an alias for NSRegularExpression called `Rx`:
+Objective-C-Regex-Categories creates an alias for NSRegularExpression called `Rx`:

     //This:
     NSRegularExpression* rx = [[NSRegularExpression alloc] initWithPattern:@"\\d"];